-So, 1 Timothy says that the end of the commandment is charity, which we listed above.
+So, 1 Timothy is telling us that the end of the commandment is charity, which we listed above.
 Meaning, for me, that we can know all the rules and information that the Bible teaches us but none of that information should be dispensed without a cupful of charity.

 To be honest, that makes everything we do that much harder.
 In every situation, we need to act consciously, on purpose, and others-minded so that our love shows before our knowledge does.
 Charity is love that is God-filled and God-motivated.

-If we lack a pure heart, we shouldn’t not show agape love.
-We should always be trying to show this love to others.
-And then pray to be able to do it with a pure heart.
-Let’s look a little deeper into what we mean.
+Even if we lack a pure heart, we shouldn’t stop showing agape love.
+We should always be trying to show this patient love to others, and also continue to ask the Lord to help us to do it with a pure heart.
+We can look a little deeper into what we mean.